MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

 [!INCLUDE [Note-Open-Files-VS-Code](./tip-open-files-vs-code.md)]

-1. Open the *server/openAI.ts* file and located the `completeEmailSMSMessages()` function.
+1. Open the *server/openAI.ts* file and locate the `completeEmailSMSMessages()` function.
 The prompt has the following features:

     - It establishes that email and SMS messages will be generated.
     - It defines the user prompt (the rules the user inputs) and a contact name.